 Dickinson College is a member of the Selective Liberal

-Arts Consortium (SLAC), a group of fourteen liberal arts colleges which
+Arts Consortium (SLAC), a group of thirteen liberal arts colleges which

 annually sponsor recruiting events throughout the year including Interviewing